goofanader/mna-officer-programs/animeTrivia/README.md

 ![](https://github.com/goofanader/mna-officer-programs/blob/master/images/googleSheetsFlip.png)

+__Note:__ Do not type "<", ">", "[", or "]" into the .csv file!
+Those are just symbols showing where you should replace text for the above image.
+Fields that contain "<>" are things that have to be in the .csv.
+Fields that contain "[]" are optional/conditional.

+Example .csv of a flip (look at Category 7): [link](https://raw.githubusercontent.com/goofanader/minna-no-halloween-programs/master/AnimeHalloweenPrograms/files/animeTrivia/2013/categories/Phyllis%20Trivia.csv)

 In the event that the question/answer is not from an anime/series, just let the answer be, don't format it.

 For series or sequels, use one name to represent it for the program (ex.
 "Natsume's Book of Friends" rather than "Natsume's Book of Friends 3"), and then edit the question in Questionable if need be.